-During his years in the Colombian army, Pierre had continued to grow.
-The food and physical demands aided in this, but what seemed to fuel his growth more than anything was combat.
+During his years in the Colombian army, Pierre continued to grow.
+The food and physical demands aided in this, but combat seemed to fuel his growth more than anything.

 Pierre was fierce on the battlefield.
 In the rebels, he instilled fear.
 In his fellow soldiers, he instilled courage.
-His fellow combatants looked up to the man, even though he was younger than most of them.
+His comrades looked up to him, even though he was younger than most of them.

 The second youngest among the soldiers was a man by the name of Pascual Ortiz.
-Pascual was only four years older than Pierre.
+Unlike most of the other soldiers, Pascual was only a couple years older than Pierre.
 Because of this, the two bonded.
-Pierre was far superior when in came to soldiering, but Pascual had a quality Pierre wished he had, the ability to read and write.
+Pierre was far superior when it came to soldiering, but Pascual possessed a quality Pierre wished he had, the ability to read and write.

 One day Pascual, feeling indebted to his friend because he had already saved his life on more than one occasion, offered to write letters to anyone Pierre chose.
 “A woman, perhaps?”
 Pierre took him up on his offer and had him write a letter to the most special woman in his life, his mother.

 For the next several years, Pierre communicated with his mother through Pascual.
 Pilar, who was also illiterate, had one of her newest whores, Marisol, read his letters to her.
-Marisol was a young lady who was supposed to go off to university but instead became a prostitute upon leaving home.
+Marisol was a young lady who was supposed to go off to university but instead became a prostitute after accidentally wandering into Pilar’s brothel.
 Pilar would dictate letters back to Marisol, who gladly scribed them, even though she would have rather been working in her new profession.

-When the letters came back, Pierre would keep them in his breast pocket until the next opportunity arrived for Pascual to read them to him.
-This was usually done during a meal.
-Pascual read the letters out loud, but changed his routine one day when the letter opened with “Dear Pierre” instead of “My dearest son.”
+When the letters came back, Pierre would keep them in his breast pocket until the next opportunity arrived for Pascual to read them to him—usually during a meal.
+Pascual read the letters out loud, but changed his routine one day when the message opened with “Dear Pierre” instead of “My dearest son.”

 “What is it?”
-Pierre said through a mouth full of arroz con coco.
-Pascual was reading the letter to himself, a strange thing for him to do.
+Pierre said with a mouth full of arroz con coco.
+Pascual read the letter to himself, a strange thing for him to do.
 But what piqued Pierre’s curiosity was the somber look on his friend’s face.